 High Energy Visible Light & Melanin Stimulating Hormones

-Recent evidence-based research has delved into the intriguing relationship between High-Energy Visible (HEV) light filters and their influence on melanin-stimulating hormone (MSH).
-These studies reveal that exposure to HEV light, often emitted by devices like smartphones and computers, can impact skin biology significantly.
-Notably, the research indicates that HEV light may stimulate the production of MSH, a key hormone involved in melanin production.
-This is crucial as it contributes to our understanding of how modern technology affects skin health, particularly in relation to pigmentation issues.
-Such insights are invaluable for developing more effective skin care treatments and protective measures against HEV light exposure.
-This evolving area of research emphasizes the importance of continued exploration into how environmental factors interact with our skin at a molecular level.
+Recent evidence-based research has delved into the relationship between High-Energy Visible (HEV) light filters and their influence on melanin-stimulating hormone (MSH).
+These studies reveal that exposure to HEV light, can impact skin biology but more notably from the sun.
+Research shows that HEV light may stimulate the production of MSH, a key hormone involved in melanin production.
+How?

 The Study: Iron Oxide's Protective Power